Your buying guide for the best kids' phones in 2017

 You needn't worry too much about the core specifications, since most phones these days have or are capable of everything a child requires: casual gaming, YouTube and a camera.

-Backing up photos and videos through the cloud will also mean they aren't lost when the phone ultimately is lost or broken.
+Backing up photos and video through the cloud will also mean they aren't lost when the phone ultimately is lost or broken.

 1. Moto G5